-When is a noise assessment needed
+When is a noise assessment required?

-- Any noise data provided by the manufacturer of the tool or equipment being used.
+Any noise data provided by the manufacturer of the tool or equipment being used.

-- Or even a phone app can give you a pointer, but if you do go down this route, make sure it is a good app and not one of the myriad of a bit rubbish free or sub £1.99 apps.
+Or even a phone app can give you a pointer, but if you do go down this route, make sure it is a good app and not one of the myriad of a bit rubbish free or sub £1.99 apps.
 The one I have used and would recommend is SPL Pro.
 It's not good enough for a noise assessment but is helpful as a general indicator if whether a proper assessment is needed.